 If your healthcare provider suspects you might have breast cancer, specific exams and tests will be recommended to make a definitive diagnosis.
 We offer expert breast cancer screening and imaging tests at:

-If you are diagnosed with breast cancer, our team of specialists in the Breast Oncology Program at the Dana-Farber/Brigham and Women’s Cancer Center (DF/BWCC) will provide your cancer care.
+If you are diagnosed with breast cancer, our team of specialists in the Breast Oncology Program at the Dana-Farber Brigham Cancer Center will provide your cancer care.
 We evaluate thousands of patients for breast cancer each year.
 Affiliated with Harvard Medical School, our team of surgeons, radiologists, pathologists, medical oncologists and radiation oncologists work together to collect and evaluate all diagnostic information to ensure a clear understanding of your tumor type and characteristics.
 This information is then used to develop a targeted treatment plan designed to optimize your long-term health.

 Breast cancer outpatient clinic services are available at: